gechoe/PythonPractice/README.md

 - BuildStaticSiteGenerator -> 7/19/2024
     - Contents from -> Build a Static Site Generator with Python project on Pluralsight
     - Contains 4 directories:
-        - Module1 is the first and the next (Module2) build on top of Module1's contents, Module 3 builds on top of Module2, and Module 4 builds on top of Module2
+        - Module1 is the first and the next (Module2) build on top of Module1's contents, Module3 builds on top of Module2, and Module4 builds on top of Module3
         - Module1
             - Files: site.py & ssg.py
         - Module2